rkuma183/wilsonmar.github.io/_posts/2016-03-20-static-websites.md

    (Content Distribution Network) such as Amazon S3 scattered throughout the world, which reduces network latency.

+   Reduction in cost of CDNs via Amazon S3, CloudFlar, Fastly, etc. vs. the enterprise Akamai makes this possible.

 2. There is no time lost generating HTML dynamically.
-   CMS (Content Management Systems) such as WordPress make calls to a single-threaded database.
+   Unlike CMS (Content Management Systems) such as WordPress which make calls to a single-threaded database, visitors to static sites see HTML without going through a database.

+<amp-youtube data-videoid="FOfIoCi9uTI" layout="responsive" width="480" height="270"></amp-youtube>

 <a target="_blank" href="https://performance.sucuri.net/domain/wilsonmar.github.io">
 See for yourself the speed for this site:<br />